 (the top three lines of boxes in the chart below)

-It is known they will receive up to £10,000 more on their annual salary.
-This is “to ensure that the Council is positioned to remain competitive in attracting and retaining talented officers now and in future years”, who appear unable to manage contracts very well.
+It is known they will receive this annual increase “to ensure that the Council is positioned to remain competitive in attracting and retaining talented officers now and in future years”, who appear unable to manage contracts very well.

 It was known in Dec 2016 that there were significant issues with the 5/10 yearly electrical inspection programme which was severely delayed by 85% across Canterbury City Council and Shepway District Council housing stock (now F&HDC) and 63% at Dover District Council.
 And now electrical issues have raised there head again less than 30 months later.

 In 2016/17 the Swale Heating contract for Gas Heating & Servicing was not renewed due to “performance related issues“.